flexera-public/policy_templates/compliance/aws/ecs_unused/README.md

 ## Input Parameters

 - *Allowed Regions* - A list of allowed regions for an AWS account.
-See [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in AWS and enter the region code.
-If SCP is enabled for an AWS account, then enter only the enabled regions if in case disabled regions are entered then the policy will throw an error.
-If this field is left blank, then the policy evaluates all the regions fetched using the **DescribeRegions** API call.
+Please enter the allowed regions code if SCP is enabled, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in AWS.
+If in case disabled regions are entered then the policy will throw an error.
+Leave blank to consider all the regions.
 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
 - *Ignore tags* - ECS clusters with any of these tags will be ignored
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).